Latest SeedProd News

 • Limit the number of total submissions – Contests and giveaways can benefit from this.
 The form will automatically close when the maximum number of entries is reached.

-• Limit entries to one per person – An excellent choice for free sample forms and giveaways; this option helps you avoid duplicate submissions.
+• Limit entries to one per person—This is an excellent choice for free sample forms and giveaways, as it helps you avoid duplicate submissions.

 Why not check out this in-depth WPForms review for the full details?